With a few simple steps I reduced the spam in my inbox from 150 per day to less than one per week. Here’s how.

 Being lazy, I use this method unless there is some special reason to do otherwise.

-In ACC – Email Management, find the list of your domains and open example.com (click on “This domain has X recipes and Y mailboxes”).
-Click on “Mailbox email@example.com”.
-Insure that junk email filtering is enabled and specify /usr/boxes/account/example.com/user^/.imap/INBOX.Spam as the file to save junk to.
+In ACC – Email – Email Settings, find the list of your domains and open example.com (click on “This domain has X recipes and Y mailboxes”).
+Find the address you are interested in and click on the delivery instructions, which will take you to a new page where you can edit those instructions.
+Ensure that junk email filtering is enabled and specify /usr/boxes/account/example.com/user^/.imap/INBOX.Spam as the file to save junk to.
 Naturally you will want to change the path as needed.
 Press “Commit Changes”.

 The flexible way